lead generation

 Why It Matters: A high Lead-to-Customer Conversion Rate indicates

-that your leads are well-targeted and your sales team is effectively closing deals.
+that your leads are well-targeted and your sales team effectively closes deals.

-A low rate suggests that there may be issues with lead quality or
+A low rate suggests there may be lead quality issues or

 the sales process that need to be addressed.